shoe54/knapsack01/README.md

 ## Pre-requisites
 * Java 8
 * Maven 3.x
-* Enough memory to run this Java console application with the -Xmx5120m and -Xss8m parameters if you want to run Dynamic Programming or Memory Function algorithms.
+* Enough memory to run this Java console application with the -Xmx5120m and -Xss8m parameters if you want to run the Dynamic Programming or Memory Function algorithms.
 The -Xss option is required only for Memory Function.

 ## Building